MarcoMuellner/PyMesaHandler/README.md

 goals with this project is, that you only need to share your python project.
 Anyone who has Python and Mesa installed, will than be able to run your model using only python code.
+- **Further Integration of MesaReader**: MesaReader has some cool capabilities to get Mesa Reader into Python.
+Future development will see further integration into the MesaAccess class, as this should be the only point of entry to interact with Mesa.

 And various other features that are not yet included.